Mechanimix

 WHY MECHANIMIX

 Mixing errors in polymer reactors lead to gel formation, hotspots and inconsistent molecular weight distribution.
-Mechanimix provides optimum mixing in the same reactor at both low and high viscosity regimes with dual impeller systems.
-We detect dead zones in advance through CFD simulation and maximize reactor efficiency.
+Mechanimix provides optimum mixing in the same reactor across both low and high viscosity regimes with dual impeller systems.
+Using CFD simulation, we detect dead zones in advance and maximize reactor efficiency.

 100K cP